MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 2. After signing up, if you want to add users for your preview, follow the steps below.

-### Subscribe through the Microsoft 365 Admin Center.
+### Sign up through the Microsoft 365 Admin Center.

 1. Go to [https://portal.office.com/AdminPortal/Home#/catalog](https://portal.office.com/AdminPortal/Home#/catalog).